Stepping Up 2020 NDCs

 Sectoral Opportunities to Step Up NDCs

 Countries can incorporate or strengthen targets and policies in their NDCs across a wide range of sectors which can curb emissions while delivering substantial economic and development benefits.
-In December 2019, WRI published a series of papers offering guidance to countries on how to take advantage of opportunities in specific sectors:
+In December 2019, WRI and UNDP published a series of papers on how to take advantage of these opportunities:

 2020 NDC Tracker